Bullenhuser Damm: Neuengamme experimentation

 SS physician Kurt Heissmeyer, to achieve a credentialled professorship, needed to present original research.
 Although previously disproven, his hypothesis was that the injection of live tuberculosis bacilli into subjects would act as a vaccine.
 Another component of his experimentation was based on pseudoscientific Nazi racial theory that race played a factor in developing tuberculosis.

 He attempted to prove his hypothesis by injecting live tuberculosis bacilli into the lungs and bloodstream of Untermenschen (subhumans), Jews and Slavs being considered by the Nazis to be racially inferior to Germans.

-He was able to have the facilities made available and to test his subjects as a result of his personal connections: his uncle, SS general August Heissmeyer, and his close acquaintance, SS general Oswald Pohl.
+He was able to have the facilities made available and to test his subjects as a result of his personal connections: his uncle, SS General August Heissmeyer, and his close acquaintance, SS General Oswald Pohl.

-The medical experiments on tuberculosis infection were initially carried out on prisoners from the Soviet Union and other countries at the Neuengamme concentration camp.
+The medical experiments on tuberculosis infection were initially carried out on concentration camp prisoners from the Soviet Union and other countries at the Neuengamme concentration camp.
 The experiments were then extended to Jews.
 For this Heissmeyer chose to use Jewish children.
 Twenty Jewish children (10 boys and 10 girls) from Auschwitz concentration camp were chosen by Josef Mengele and sent to Neuengamme.
 Mengele allegedly asked the children, "Who wants to go and see their mother?"

 The children were accompanied to Neuengamme by four women prisoners.
 Two were Polish nurses and one was a Hungarian pharmacist, and they were killed upon arrival at Neuengamme.
 The fourth woman, Polish-born Jew Paula Trocki, was a doctor.
 She survived the war and later gave testimony in Jerusalem about what she had witnessed:

 The children were injected with live tuberculosis bacilli, and they all became ill.
 Heissmeyer then had their axillary lymph nodes surgically removed from their armpits and sent to Hans Klein at the Hohenlychen Hospital for study.
 All the children were photographed holding up one arm to show the surgical incision.
 Klein was not prosecuted.